 Staff, management and the Board are aware of and practice continuous quality improvements

-which are designed to increase the client experience in all faucets of Helping Hands operations
+which are designed to increase the client experience in all facets of Helping Hands operations

-Helping Hands utilizes evidence-based and innovative work practices where staff is recognised
+Helping Hands utilizes evidence-based and innovative work practices where the staff is recognized

-for participating in best practice and innovative ideas to improve the client experience.
+for participating in best practices and innovative ideas to improve the client experience.

 Helping Hands commitment to quality improvement is pervasive in all areas of its business.
 To

 ensure this, all staff are required to seek ways to improve the quality of their own activities and